-If you request a PhD student (or exceptionally a postdoc), you should describe in detail her/his project and explain why the projects' topics will be a good theme for the PhD thesis/postdoc project.
-In case you are not awarded a PhD student (or exceptionally a postdoc), you should explain how the project will be carried out and the overall goals of the project remain feasible.
+Applicants have the option to request a PhD position (or exceptionally a postdoc), however, it is not mandatory; applicants have also the option to simply request personnel.
+If you request a PhD position (or exceptionally a postdoc), you should describe in detail their project and explain why the topics will be a good theme for the PhD thesis/postdoc project.
+In case you are not awarded a PhD position (or exceptionally a postdoc), you should explain how the project will be carried out and the overall goals of the project remain feasible.
 The research plan needs to be structured as follows:

 Research Plan 1.
-Summary In the summary (maximum 1 page), present the background and rationale of the project, list its overall objectives and specific aims, mention the methods to be used, and briefly discuss the expected results and their impact for the field.
-2. Proposed Research 2.1 Current state of re- search in the field Describe your project in the context of the current state of knowledge in your field.
+Summary In the summary ( maximum 1 page ), present the background and rationale of the project, list its overall objectives and specific aims, mention the methods to be used, and briefly discuss the expected results and their impact for the field.
+2. Proposed Research 2.1 Current state of re- search in the field and required competences Describe your project in the context of the current state of knowledge in your field.
 Make reference to the most important publications, particularly by other authors.
-Describe: - which previous insights provided the starting point and basis for the planned studies; - in which areas research is needed, and why; - which important, relevant research projects are currently underway in Switzerland and abroad.
+Describe: for the project - which previous insights provided the starting point and basis for the planned studies; - in which areas research is needed, and why; - which important, relevant research projects are currently underway in Switzerland and abroad.
 2.2 Current state of personal research Present the research work you have already undertaken in the relevant field or in related fields, describe the results obtained so far as well as the relevance of these preliminary undertakings for your project.
+Also describe your competences that are relevant for the implementation of the project (e.g. methodology, languages and IT skills, etc.).
 Together with the CV, this information serves as a basis for assessing your scientific qualifications, particularly your expertise with regard to the project.
 2.3 Detailed research plan Based on the information provided under 2.1 and 2.2, specify the approach you are taking and the concrete objectives that you aim to achieve in the period of funding.
 The following points should be addressed: - describe the studies or experiments needed and/or envisaged to reach the set goals.
-Assess the risks involved and propose alternatives if necessary; - characterise existing sources and datasets and describe the data collection strategy and possible alternative strategies;

-- methods by which the research goals are to be reached (applicant and collaborations) and methods that first have to be developed; - explain the role and the planned work of each member of the research team (incl. applicant, personnel and collaborations).
+Assess the risks involved and propose alternatives if necessary; - characterise existing sources and datasets and describe the data collection strategy and possible alternative strategies; - methods by which the research goals are to be reached (applicant and collaborations) and methods that first have to be developed; - explain the role and the planned work of each member of the research team (incl. applicant, personnel and collaborations).
 Your description should be as detailed as necessary to enable an expert to assess whether your methodology is appropriate and your project feasible.
 Refer to the work described here in the budget you submit via mySNF.
-2.4 Schedule and mile- stones Compile a schedule that includes the most important milestones (e.g. table, Gantt chart, etc.).
+All requested personnel must be justified, in particular if a PhD position is requested.
+2.4 Schedule and milestones Compile a schedule that includes the most important milestones (e.g. table, Gantt chart, etc.).
 This plan should also indicate the main tasks with which the persons funded by the SNSF/involved in the project are to be entrusted.
 2.5 Relevance and impact Describe the scientific relevance and expected impacts of your project for the discipline and for science as a whole (research and education/teaching).
 Mention the form in which you wish to publish your research results (articles in scientific journals, monographs, conference proceedings, etc.) Indicate whether and to what extent the proposed project will have a broader impact and what this impact will be.
-3. Bibliography List the sources of all concluded and/or ongoing work referred to in the research plan.
-Give the full reference, especially the title, source and full author list.
-Do not use "et al." to shorten the author list .
-(Exception: the author list can be shortened if a publication involves large international consortia with over 50 authors.
-In this case, a link to the complete reference has to be included).
-The bibliography is not included in the maximum number of pages (15) and characters (60'000) count.